 A move will be linked to an origin, such as the move of an artefact from storage to display.
 A move may be linked to many origins.
-In this case the move describes the picking up of a set of
+In this case the move describes the picking up of a set of objects.
+The area of the move includes the origin, route and destination.

-• the movement of the Tutenkhamun Exhibition (E9) moved from The Egyptian Museum in
+• the movement of the Tut-Ankh-Amun Exhibition (E9) moved from The Egyptian Museum in Cairo (E53)

-Cairo (E53)